Colleges by Location

 Here are some facts that can be useful if you were curious about Talladega College estimated tuition costs.

-Tuition in 2021 was $12,130 for full-time domestic students.
+In 2021, tuition amounted to $12,130 for all full-time domestic students.
 Talladega College is a private institution, so tuition is the same for all the accepted students.
-Fees per academic year required of full-time students reached $3,020 in 2021.
+Full-time students in 2021 were obliged to pay additional fees in the amount of $3,520.

 Boarding

-The cost of room and board (on campus) per academic year at Talladega College was $10,710 in 2021.
-Room-only (on campus) cost per academic year at this school amounted to $7,148, according to the data from 2021.
+In 2021, the price of room and board at Talladega College was $8,060 per academic year.
+Room-only (on campus) cost per academic year at this school reached $3,298, according to the data from 2021.

 Financial Aid

-There are different types of financial support: grants, loans, scholarships, and work-study programs.
-Check out some recent data to get informed about need-based and non-need-based monetary aid you might get at Talladega College.
+Financial support for students comes in different forms: grants, loans, scholarships, or work-study programs.
+Check out some recent data to get informed about need-based and non-need-based monetary aid students could get at Talladega College.

 The most recent figures show that financial help was given to 288 freshmen.
-The average financial aid package awarded to students came to $20,341.
+The average amount of financial aid given to students was $20,341.

 Need-based